-- Let the bath bombs dry for 24 hours and then carefully pull apart!
+- Let them dry for 24 hours and then carefully pull apart!

-- Stressing again, do not add more water… and follow the measurements perfectly below for successful bath bombs!!
+- Stressing again, do not add more water… and follow the measurements perfectly below for success!

 What can I use to color bath bombs?

-You can actually use a natural food coloring or one of the options below made for bath bombs!
+You can actually use a natural food coloring or one of the options below!